- Hyperimmune Bovine Colostrum

 A few studies in humans suggest that bovine colostrum improves exercise performance.

-Specially produced bovine colostrum has been used in clinical trials with postive results.
+Specially produced bovine colostrum has been used in clinical trials with positive results.

 There is evidence from human studies that bovine colostrum increases immune responses.